-After you pass away the bills that you owe are no longer your responsibility.
+After you pass away, the bills you owe are no longer your responsibility.
 However, it is the responsibility of your estate to pay those with credit card balances.
-Another person cannot be made responsible to pay your bills, but you could end up getting into a position where your estate owes a credit card company, bank, or other financial institution a certain sum of money to ensure that your credit history is clean.
+Another person cannot be made responsible to pay your bills, but you could get into a position where your estate owes a credit card company, bank, or other financial institution a certain sum of money to ensure your credit history is clean.

-In today's blog post from the Law Office of Bryan Fagan let's take a closer look and see what happens to your credit card debt once you pass away.
-In the alternative, if you were reading this blog post and are married to or acting as the executor for someone who has just passed away, then you can figure out what you need to do as far as handling matters associated with your loved one passing.
+In today’s blog post from the Law Office of Bryan Fagan let’s take a closer look and see what happens to your credit card debt once you pass away.
+Alternatively, suppose you were reading this blog post and are married to or acting as the executor for someone who has just passed away.
+In that case, you can figure out what you need to do regarding handling matters associated with your loved one passing.
 Having a plan and sticking to that plan is important and can be the difference between success or failure in the realm of getting past the logistical and financial aspects of the passing of your loved one.

 Who is responsible for paying credit card debt after you die?

 It may be the case that you pass away with more debts than assets.
-The term for when you're a state has more debts than assets is insolvency.
-There are several factors that you must consider about whether your family members will have to pay your credit card debt after you pass away.
+The term for when you’re a state has more debts than assets is insolvency.
+It would help if you considered several factors about whether your family members will have to pay your credit card debt after you pass away.

 If you are merely an authorized user, you can still use the card and you would still receive a card with your name on it.
 It would only be you as the primary account holder who would be responsible for paying the balance each month.
 So, if your spouse was an authorized user of your credit card account, she would not be personally liable to pay the bill after your passing.
 The credit card company will be responsible for checking in on you to make sure that you have passed away and then attempt to collect money out of your estate to satisfy the balance on your account.

-One factor to keep in mind, however, is that Texas is a community property state.
-The significance of this is that Community property states typically hold you and your spouse responsible for one another's debts that are incurred during your marriage.
-There is a chance that you may be responsible for paying your spouse’s credit card debt after their passing even if you never use the card or if the money spent on the card never went towards any benefit to you.
-You should check with a probate and estate planning attorney to discuss this subject in greater detail, however.
+However, one factor to keep in mind is that Texas is a community property state.
+The significance of this is that Community property states typically hold you and your spouse responsible for one another’s debts that are incurred during your marriage.
+You may be responsible for paying your spouse’s credit card debt after their passing even if you never use the card or if the money spent on the card never went towards any benefit to you.
+However, you should check with a probate and estate planning attorney to discuss this subject in greater detail.
 You may be running into a certain situation where, despite Texas being a community property state, you would not be responsible for the credit card debt of your spouse.